SmartBear/hiptest-api-documentation/source/index.html.md

       "type": "scenarios",
       "id": "668555",
       "attributes": {
-        "name": "Card has been disabled (1)"
+        "name": "Card has been disabled (1)",
-      },
+        "description": "An error is displayed when the cart has been disabled" },
       "links": {
         "self": "/scenarios/668555"